floriankapaun/decarb/api/src/prisma/README.md

     require() of ./decarb/api/src/prisma/seed.js from ./decarb/api/[eval] is an ES module file as it is a .js file whose nearest parent package.json contains "type": "module" which defines all .js files in that package scope as ES modules.

 To prevent the enforced module type, I had to create a package.json file that explicitly defines `"type": "commonjs"` in the prisma directory.

+## Some more

+Prisma is already using a Connection Pool by default.
+There is a dedicated [Prisma Service](../services/PrismaService.js) to handle Prisma related things at the API.